Scaleable-solutions/Connecting-Android-apps-to-Dynamics-CRM-using-SOAP/README.md

 #Connecting Android apps to Dynamics CRM using SOAP endpoint

 Non .Net clients can access Microsoft Dynamics CRM business data using SOAP end point or Web API.
-In this tutorial we will learn how to perform SOAP authentication to Microsoft Dynamics CRM from Android.
 We have made a sample application which sends WhoAmIRequest and CRM responds back with the logged in name.
+This app connects with Dynamics CRM Online only.

 --------